We all want maximum value for what we get.

 First of all, check whether the domain you’re attempting to build links from is popular by heading over to your Monitor Backlinks dashboard.

-From the Competitors tab, add the websites as competitors to view their entire backlink profile and some important metrics.
+From the Competitor Links tab, add the websites as competitors to view their entire backlink profile and some important metrics.